LuminusDev/recurringtasks/README.md

    - Task title
    - Description
    - Periodicity (value and unit: days, weeks, months, years, or "One Shot")
-   - Start date and time
+   - Next due date and time
 3. Click "Create Task" to save

 **One Shot Tasks**: Tasks with "One Shot" periodicity have no recurrence and are automatically archived when validated.
 These are perfect for one-time tasks that don't need to repeat.